 Lu enjoys seeing the new ideas that come through the loan funds and watching them take shape and become businesses.
 She appreciates being a part of an organization that helps communities grow through new businesses, added jobs, and needed services.

 Lu was raised in the New Ulm area and attended St. Cloud State University and Minnesota State University, Mankato where she earned a degree in accounting.
 Prior to Region Nine, Lu worked in the private sector for MCG and Parker Hannifin in New Ulm.
 She also served as the corporate credit manager for Norwood in Sleepy Eye.
 She currently lives in New Ulm with her husband of 38 years.

 Linda Wallace is the Senior Financial Accountant/RLF Assistant at Region Nine.
-Linda graduated from Minnesota State University, Mankato with a Bachelor of Science in accounting and business administration along with a minor in business law.
+Wallace graduated from Minnesota State University Mankato, Mankato, with a Bachelor of Science in accounting and business administration along with a minor in business law.
 Wallace understands the accounting principles and the process of summarizing, analyzing, and reporting of transactions.
 For Region Nine, Wallace works to maintain the financial stability of the organization, prepares many financial reports for grant programs, and completes the organization’s annual audit.